 Termination.
 For the avoidance of doubt, this Amendment No. 1 shall terminate together with any termination of the Agreement.

 Miscellaneous.
 This Amendment No. 1 embodies the entire understanding of the parties with respect to the subject matter hereof and supersedes all previous communications, representations or understandings, and agreements, whether oral or written, between the parties relating to the subject matter hereof.
-Except as expressly amended by this Amendment No. 1, The terms and conditions of the Agreement will remain in full force and effect.
+Except as expressly amended by this Amendment No. 1.
 This Amendment No. 1 shall be effective as of the Amendment No. 1 Effective Date, and may not be modified except by written agreement between the parties.
-This Amendment No. 1 will be governed by and construed under the laws of England and Wales and any dispute that arises hereunder shall be resolved by binding arbitration as set forth in Section 7.2 of the Agreement.
+The terms and conditions of the Agreement will remain in full force and effect (including Section 7.2 of the Agreement).
 In witness whereof, the parties hereto have executed this Amendment No. 1 as of the dates set forth below.

 Gilead Sciences Ireland UC